georgexyz19/georgexyz.com/content/posts/django-model-python-descriptor.md

 ### Django Model Code

 This section is trying to answer the question "how does the class variable 'name' become an instance variable"?
-The source code and line numbers reference below are from Django [version 2.1](https://github.com/django/django/tree/2.1).
+The source code and line number reference below are from Django [version 2.1](https://github.com/django/django/tree/2.1).

 ```python